-Cyber education isn’t just about unleashing the potential of machine learning and Internet of Things, it’s also about driving cybersecurity awareness and action on all levels, attracting and retaining businesses to fuel economic growth.
+Cyber education isn’t just about unleashing the potential of machine learning and Internet of Things.
+It’s also about driving cybersecurity awareness and action on all levels, attracting and retaining businesses to fuel economic growth and making cyber risk management an overarching priority.
 This is why we’re giving parents, students, teachers and educational institutions the tools that they need to put cybersecurity front and center.

 We formed a cybersecurity framework across the entire state—unifying what had once been a patchwork of silos.
 We embraced the concept of “whole of government” cyber defense, spanning all seven branches of public sector entities across the state: executive, legislative, judicial, higher education, K-12 education, cities and counties, helping to elevate our collective security posture for 252,000 statewide network users.